Welcome to Year 5 at Belle Vue

 The children will have a reading book that they bring home every night, selected from a key reading stage.
 Please could you ensure that they bring this in every day as they will read in class daily.
 It is important that your child practises their reading daily for around 10 minutes to build upon their fluency and comprehension skills.

-In the autumn term, we will be learning about number and consolidating our place value knowledge.
+In the summer term, we will be learning about measurement, geometry and statistics.

 Wider Curriculum